 The three major security breaches most commonly seen are in the fields of applications, infrastructure, and employee access.

 Application Security: not enough password policies for users and customers, and not running enough penetration tests, can cause major security breaches in your software.
+Ensuring the security of your payment software is also vital.

 Infrastructure Security: forgetting to backup databases, encrypt sensitive data, and not allowing limited access to resources through a VPN leaves startups and small businesses open to cyber attacks.